 I started really practicing early in 2016 when I stopped working too much.
 What I found most interesting is that each and every pose really changed every time when I started really using my awareness during practice.
-I was fascinated by how they changed in subtle ways, different muscles being active, different areas being tighter or more open.
+I was fascinated by how they changed in subtle ways, with different muscles being active, different areas being tighter or more open.
 What started as a very static exercise turned into an exploration every time I stepped on the mat.

 Where would you take us for a yoga practice in Berlin?
 Where can we practice yoga outdoors?

 If you come during summer, Berlin offers plenty of parks for practicing yoga outdoors.
 When there is no wind, I like Tempelhofer Feld, which is actually an old airfield that has been opened to the public.
 It’s a vast open space with lots of grass to practice on.
-Gleisdreieck Park is also a beautiful location and then there is, of course, Volkspark Friedrichshain in the North that also often has a lot of slackliners that are always open to let you try their lines.
+Gleisdreieck Park is also a beautiful location and then there is, of course, Volkspark Friedrichshain in the North which also often has a lot of slackliners that are always open to let you try their lines.

 You have created your own company for yoga mats called Matilicious.
 How did you take the courage to start this project?
 What is the story behind it?

-A few years ago I quite a job that was no longer making me happy and started looking for something that aligned more with the things that I loved.
+A few years ago I quit a job that was no longer making me happy and started looking for something that aligned more with the things that I loved.
 I had started practicing yoga and I always loved beautiful things.
-Things that were designed carefully, with attention to detail and with purpose.
+Things that were designed carefully, with attention to detail, and with purpose.
 During a retreat in Sri Lanka, I came across the idea of making beautiful yoga mats.